justinmeiners/efficient-programming-with-components/18_binary_insertion_sort.md

 1. Linear search
 2. Binary search

-There is another version which was invented, as was everything else, by [Tony Hoare][hoare].
+There is another version which was invented (as everything else was) by [Tony Hoare][hoare].
 He realized that in the inner loop of insertion sort you have to do two things:

-1. You have to guard that you're not crossing by size
+1. Guard that you're not crossing by size
 2. Guard that you're not crossing the first

 This makes the insertion sort do two comparisons per cycle.